pingcap/tidb-dashboard/CONTRIBUTING.md

 mysql -h 127.0.0.1 -P 4000 -uroot
 ```

-Now, you are able to login TiDB dashboard with TiDB root user.
+Now, you are able to login TiDB Dashboard with TiDB root user.

+> Note: TiDB Dashboard use user `root` and **empty password** by default.

 ## Contribution flow